 Most items can be purchased at a regular pharmacy or from an online first aid supply retailer.
 A good, water resistant bag or box is worth the investment to keep your supplies in good condition - remember that Vet Wrap will be ruined if it gets smashed or squished.
 If you are going to use a combined first aid kit - for human and pet use - be sure you add extra supplies for your pet(s).

 There are commercially made pet first aid kits in a wide variety of sizes and kinds, if you choose not to make your own!
 Just be cautious of first aid kits that include medications - our pets cannot have many human medications and those that they can require very specific doses.
 Talk to your vet if you are interested in learning about what medications to have on hand for your pet(s).

 Pet Rescue Education sells three sizes of pet first aid kits; adventure, home and professional!
-However we do not sell kits online, so be sure to get your kit during class, or give us a call (385)743-2377!
+Check out our store page above for pet first aid kit options!